 Now you can also learn how to get rid of fleas while supporting a great cause (World Wildlife Fund).

 Flea bites on humans

-We do not see fleas on humans, as often as on cats or dogs.
-Flea bites on humans usually comes from dog fleas, cat fleas or human fleas.
-Bites are often seen in large groups or in clusters.
-Some people are very sensitive to flea bites, and they risk getting some kind of hives, that looks like a large number of red bumps or bubbles on the affected area.
+Let me start by saying that we don’t see fleas on humans as often as on cats or dogs.
+Flea bites on humans usually come from dog fleas, cat fleas or human fleas.
+The bites are often seen in large groups or in clusters.
+Some people are very sensitive to these bites, and they risk getting a kind of hives, that looks like a large number of red bumps or bubbles on the affected area.

 Flea bites on your pets

 No matter if you have a dog, cat, rabbit or another animal, it is most likely that your pet gets cat fleas.
 Flea species prefers specific hosts, although if there is someone nearby, they can easily live on other animals or humans.
 Often it is not even sure you notice if your dog or cat gets flea bites.
 But if fleas are allowed to spread, they may end up invading your home.

 Some pets, like dogs, can be sensitive to certain substances in flea saliva.
 More than humans are.
 They may develop allergic reactions after just one bite.

 When fleas bite and why they do it